 Camping throughout Kenya & Uganda

 The tour I did with Intrepid was a Basix level tour.
-Their Basix tours are more “budget-friendly” and basically this was the only way I was going to be able to afford to go to a place like this.
+Their Basix tours are more “budget-friendly” and basically this was the only way I was going to be able to afford East Africa travel.
 Africa is not cheap!

 Anyway, part of the Basix tour was that your meals were made by your cook, but you pitched in with chores like helping him prep dinner, and clean the dishes.
 You also camped in tents the entire time (except for one night).
 There was the option to upgrade in multiple places to hotels/rooms, but my friend and I stuck it out and were the only ones of all 22 of us that camped every single night.
 We were actually so nervous about the camping, but the tents were super easy to take up/down, and we got into such a routine.
 We also were super cozy and it was like sleeping in a comfortable fort every night.
 We had some of the best sleeps and it made this trip even more of an adventure!